Summary

 Notable Quotes

-"Customer experience is about the collection of interactions someone has with the brand."
+"Customer experience refers to the collection of interactions someone has with the brand, agnostic of channel or touchpoint."

 More Videos